-The South Jersey Workforce Collaborative will adapt its recruiting and enrollment efforts for Youth to fit more in line with school calendars.
+The South Jersey Workforce Collaborative will adapt their recruiting and enrollment efforts for Youth to fit more in line with school calendars.
 By recruiting heavily for OOS Youth not during summer, but with a focused effort at the end of summer when regular schools are going back into session, we believe we can capture this population when their friends and former classmates are going back to school and they are more motivated to find something to do.

-- Specifically in Camden County, Youth Job Center outreach will be expanded by personal visits to High Schools and judicial partners where many returning out-of-school youth are being served. - In Gloucester County, the Youth Program will have a dedicated job developer.
-The job developer's priority of service will include not only job placement but to assist the youth in career development. - Career Pathway guidance will be increased, in order to help Youth plan their long-term future but take realistic steps - Out-of-School Youth apprenticeships and community learning experiences, along with externships and internships will be enhanced within the region in partnership with employers, and marketing around these services will be increased in order to publicize these valuable opportunities among regional Youth; - The Region will collaborate with industry and educational partners to provide career exploration programs to individuals and especially to Youth customers.
+- Specifically in Camden County, Youth Job Center outreach will be expanded by personal visits to High Schools and judicial partners where many returning out-of-school youth are being served. - Career Pathway guidance will be increased, in order to help Youth plan their long-term future but take realistic steps - Out-of-School Youth apprenticeships and community learning experiences, along with externships and internships will be enhanced within the region in partnership with employers, and marketing around these services will be increased in order to publicize these valuable opportunities among regional Youth; - The Region will collaborate with industry and educational partners to provide career exploration programs to individuals and especially to Youth customers.